 Peter Abrams is installing the B home that will be in place for one year.
 The B home is a hexagonal, interconnecting modular shelter system made of upcycled sustainable materials.
 "It represents a fast, cheap way to provide shelter and security for those in need," says the B home website.
 "It was inspired by the geometric efficiency and communal benefits of the honeycomb structure in beehives."

-This two-day conference will bring together leaders from a range of fields in the environmental humanities and prominent artists producing work with environmental import.
+This two-day conference assembled leaders from a range of fields in the environmental humanities and prominent artists producing work with environmental import.

 PEI Visiting Professor George Hawkins '83 promotes sustainability as head of The District of Columbia Water and Sewer Authority.

 The latest campus and local community green initiatives will be showcased at Princeton University's Sustainability Open House from 3 to 7 p.m.
 Tuesday, Nov.
 16, in the Chancellor Green Rotunda.

 This summer's work builds upon PEI's multiyear environmental monitoring program to help improve water quality and ecological balance.

 After the disaster the need skyrocketed, inspiring a team of Princeton researchers to launch a one-year effort to develop, deploy and test two novel disaster-relief technologies -- a rainwater harvester and filtration system, and a wind turbine for renewable energy production.

 Brain workers like to live near each other.
 It is easier to keep up with the latest ideas if you keep bumping into other people who work in the same field.

 If you want to save the planet, think for a minute about the simple plastic cup.
 Eight or 12 ounces, perhaps emblazoned with a Princeton logo — the University goes through thousands of them each month.

 Though experts may dispute the role of human activity in climate change, evidence is mounting that temperatures and sea levels are rising.